sudoesnt/testone/README.md

 ## Overview
 Briefly describe the purpose of the project and what problems it solves.

+## Website
+Static pages describing "Information About My House" are located in the `docs` folder.
+Open `index.html` in your browser to explore the rooms.

 ## Getting Started
 Explain how to set up the environment or application.
 Include prerequisites and installation steps.